uhppoted/uhppoted-httpd/README.md

 3. The _admin_ role is configurable by setting the _httpd.security.admin.role_ value in _uhppoted.conf_ (it defaults to _admin_).
    Changing the _admin_ role requires the _auth.json_ file to be updated with the new role.

+4. **SECURITY** : versions v0.8.8 and earlier have a bug in the authentication mechanism that allows a deleted user to log back in unless the system has been restarted.
+Fixed in the _main_ branch and (as yet unreleased) version v0.8.9.